mwolfram/CarND-Behavioral-Cloning-P3-mwolfram/writeup_report.md

 The model.py file contains the code for training and saving the convolution neural network.
 The file shows the pipeline I used for training and validating the model, and it contains comments to explain how the code works.
 You'll find a configuration section on top of the file.
 Here you can choose which datasets to run through the pipeline, with which hyper-parameters and whether the code will run on a local machine or on floydhub.

+#### 4. Usage

+* use which dataset
+* floydhub or local
+* hyper-params in config section
+* activate/deactivate oversampling
+* activate/deactivate augmentation

 ### Model Architecture and Training Strategy

 #### 1. An appropriate model architecture has been employed